luisdiogo2071317/azure-docs.pt-pt/articles/active-directory-domain-services/active-directory-ds-troubleshoot-alerts.md

-## <a name="aadds500-synchronization-has-not-completed-in-a-while"></a>AADDS500: A sincronização não foi concluída no tempo
+## <a name="aadds500-synchronization-has-not-completed-in-a-while"></a>AADDS500: Não a sincronização foi concluída no tempo

 **Mensagem de alerta:**